 Here are answers to some frequently asked questions about the products in our store:

 We can ship to virtually any address in the world.
 Note that there are restrictions on some products, and some products cannot be shipped to international destinations.
-PLEASE NOTE that international buyers are responsible for all customs charges and fees charged by their home country.
+PLEASE NOTE that international buyers are responsible for all customs charges, VAT taxes and ay other fees charged by their home country.
 Vader's Vault is not responsible for these charges and have no way of calculating or estimating these charges for customers.

 No. Not only is this mail fraud and could have legal ramifications for us, but doing so would negate the value of the insured package and should anything happen in transit, you wouldn't be covered.

 Can I order any of the sabers as an "empty" hilt?
-I just need it for a belt hanger for an upcomming event.
+I just need it for a belt hanger for an upcoming event.

 No. We do not sell empty hilts as it does not fit into our business model of providing the 'complete' custom saber experience.